 Give students a sheet of paper with some different (but similar) illustrations and photographs, and then dictate the captions for each picture.
 For example, they are having lunch, he has had lunch, He treats patients, he is eating a hot dog.
 The students should write the correct caption under each picture.

 What was the Question?

-Create or find a dialogue between two people in which one participant answers the other’s questions, for example, a job interview, someone booking a hotel or a police interrogation.
+Create a dialogue between two people in which one participant is answering the other’s questions.
+For example, a job interview, someone booking a hotel or a police interrogation.
 Dictate the answers that are given and then have the student (in pairs) try to work out what the questions could have been.
-This would lead naturally onto a role play using the same scenario.
+This could lead to a role play activity using the same scenario.